Bqtty/Bqtty/README.md

 Hey there👋, I'm Muhammad.

-I'm a junior developer currently pursuing a Bachelor's in Computer Sciences at FAST NUCES Lahore.
+I'm a junior developer currently pursuing a Bachelor's degree in Computer Sciences at FAST NUCES Lahore.
 Throughout my academic journey, I've undertaken multiple projects, which have made me comfortable with coding and navigating various computer technologies.
 I have experienced various technological transitions, from the era of Windows XP to witnessing the latest advancements in AI innovation.

 How did I venture into the world of programming, one might ask?